 The student will be able to discuss and evaluate the historical and cultural epochs of nineteenth and early twentieth century Britain as expressed through its literature.
-The student will accomplish these objectives through their studies of the major trends and dominating influences of the romantic movement, the social upheaval of the industrial revolution, the Victorian age of afflu-
+The student will accomplish these objectives through their studies of the major trends and dominating influences of the romantic movement, the social upheaval of the industrial revolution, the Victorian age of affluence, the era of imperialism, the Edwardian age, and the trauma of the First World War epoch.
+This cross disciplinary course is a team-taught class.
+Prerequisite: ENGL-101.
+(3 hours weekly) NOTE: Also listed as ENGL-220.